Perestroika: Perestroika and glasnost

 One of the final important measures taken on the continuation of the movement was a report from the central committee meeting of the CPSU titled "On Reorganization and the Party's Personnel Policy".
 Gorbachev emphasized the need of a faster political personnel turnover and of a policy of democratization that opened the political elections to multiple candidates and to non-party members.

 This report was in such high demand in Prague and Berlin that many people could not get a copy.
 One effect was the abrupt demand for Russian dictionaries in order to understand the content of Gorbachev's report.

-The biggest weapon used during Perestroika was Glasnost as a Political Weapon.
-For the previous fifty years, the USSR was a bureaucracy that needed restructuring and Gorbachev saw it needed to shift towards conservative.
-It was said that the theory of glasnost is perceived as being Leninist, in reference to Leninist socialism.
-In an interview with Miezeslaw Rakowski he states the success of perestroika was impossible without glasnost.
+In an interview with Mieczyslaw Rakowski he states the success of perestroika was impossible without glasnost.

+Despite early enthusiasm, the reforms of perestroika and glasnost ultimately failed to deliver lasting improvements.
+By the late 1980s, the Soviet Union faced deepening economic crisis, with widespread shortages and deficits.
+Gorbachev’s leadership lost credibility as the public saw little tangible progress.
+Scholars argue that he and his advisors underestimated the severity of the crisis and the political risks of decentralization.
+Without a clear strategy and amid rising public disillusionment, these reforms contributed to growing instability and the eventual collapse of the Soviet Union.